 Bananas are one of the best fruits for vitamin B-6, vitamin C, manganese, and potassium, and they give you lots of energy.

-Bananas make this heart-healthy smoothie blend taste great and add extra essential nutrients and fiber to your day.
+Bananas make this heart-healthy smoothie (and this banana cinnamon roll smoothie!) taste great and add extra essential nutrients and fiber to your day.